Master of Arts

 Master of Arts in Dispute Resolution

 The Master of Arts in Dispute Resolution (MADR) program has a different application procedure than the other Master of Arts degrees offered in the Department of Communication.
-Please visit http://madr.comm.wayne.edu/applytomadr/ for specific instructions and more details.
+Please note: The MADR program is not admitting for the 2019-2020 academic year, as we engage in program redesign.
+Please check back in May, 2020 for admission.